Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 Queen Victoria, Clint Eastwood, Cole Porter, David Bowie, George Orwell, Billy Joel, Jack Black, Leonard Nimoy, Jennifer Aniston, Picasso

-This breed is led by his nose!
+Another one of the most popular dog breeds, this breed is led by his nose!
 He’ll stop anything he’s doing if he picks up an interesting scent – and he’ll wander off to explore further if he’s unleashed.
 Despite being a territorial dog he’s playful and sensitive and is a loving companion to his human family.

 The Beagle is one of the more difficult breeds to train and doesn’t pick up new commands especially quickly.
 Training him to any standard can take some time.